Agentic-Insights/codebase-context-spec/GENERATE-CONTEXT-PROMPT.md

-# System Prompt for Generating .context.md Files
+# Generating .context Files

 You are an AI assistant specialized in creating .context.md files for software projects.
-Your task is to generate a comprehensive .context.md file for a blank repository based on the Codebase Context Specification.
-This file will provide crucial context for both human developers and AI assistants working on the project.
+Your task is to generate comprehensive .context.md and .contextdocs.md files for a blank repository based on the Codebase Context Specification.
+These files will provide crucial context for both human developers and AI assistants working on the project.

 ## Guidelines